 Note 3: On June 22, 2022, the Company overall re-elected new directors, and the Audit Committee was composed of three new Independent Directors to replace the supervisor system.
-CHIA, CHAO-YI, GONG,SHUANG-SYONG and LIN,KAI were elected as Independent Directors from June 22, 2022 to June 21, 2025.
+CHIA, CHAO-YI, GONG, SHUANG-SYONG and LIN, KAI were elected as Independent Directors from June 22, 2022 to June 21, 2025.

-Evaluation cycle Evaluation period Evaluation scope Evaluation method Evaluation content Implemented once a year January 1, 2022 toDecember 31, 2022 Performance evaluation of the Remuneration Committee and individual Remuneration Committee members Self-evaluation of the Remuneration Committee and its members Self-evaluation of the Remuneration Committee: I. Involvement in the Company's operations II.
+Evaluation cycle Evaluation period Evaluation scope Evaluation method Evaluation content Implemented once a year January 1, 2023 toDecember 31, 2023.
+Performance evaluation of the Remuneration Committee and individual Remuneration Committee members Self-evaluation of the Remuneration Committee and its members Self-evaluation of the Remuneration Committee: I. Involvement in the Company's operations II.
 Improvement of the quality of decision- making of the Remuneration Committee III.
 Composition and structure of the Remuneration Committee IV.
-Appointment and continuing education of Remuneration Committee members V. Internal control Comprehensive comments The average attendance of the Company's Remuneration Committee in 2022 was 100.00%.
+Appointment and continuing education of Remuneration Committee members V. Internal control Comprehensive comments The average attendance of the Company's Remuneration Committee in 2023 was 100.00%.
 The members of the Remuneration Committee had a clear understanding of the Company and the industry the Company belongs to, and they gave full play to their abilities and made positive contributions to the Company's performance in evaluating and supervising the operations of the Company.
+Report of the Salary and Compensation Committee on February 29, 2024.